MrPHP-Team/MinecraftSite/README.md

 that create sites for minecraft projects.

-MinecraftCMS is a solution that can make great competition among companies!
+MinecraftSite is a solution that can make great competition among companies!

 Here,
 you will find a convenient payment system,